Senegal–Spain relations: Cooperation

 On the other hand, an extensive cooperation program was developed that placed special emphasis on the provision of resources to Senegalese authorities for the surveillance of their territory as well as the strengthening of their capacities.
 Since then and to this day, relations with the Republic of Senegal have seen tremendous growth, and institutional visits in both directions have continued to take place at the highest level.
 On the Senegalese side, the continuous visits of the Minister of Interior Ngom, as well as the trips in 2007 of President Wade; to the Canary Islands on the occasion of the inauguration of Casa África and to Madrid to attend the First Conference of the Alliance of Civilizations.
 More recently, the visit in 2009 of the Minister of Foreign Affairs Cheikh Tidiane Gadio, for the signing of the Joint Cooperation Commission, the visit to Madrid of the Minister of Foreign Affairs Madické Niang (2009), as well as others such as that of the Ministers of Foreign Affairs Maritime Economy (2010), Justice (2011) and Armed Forces (2011).

+Cultural relations

+Senegal–Spain cultural relations have been shaped in part by the transnational activities of Senegal’s Mouride Sufi brotherhood, which provides both spiritual guidance and material assistance to Senegalese migrants in the Canary Islands.
+In February 2025, a three-storey Mouride circle in Gran Canaria began hosting mostly teenage students from Senegal, many of whom had arrived via the increasingly perilous Atlantic route that brought nearly 47,000 migrants to the archipelago in 2024, offering them communal meals, religious instruction, and temporary shelter in a residential neighbourhood.
+Founded in the late 19th century by Amadou Bamba, who preached non-violent resistance against French colonial rule and was later exiled (1880–1910), the Mouride order now comprises roughly 40 percent of Senegal’s Muslim population and organizes an annual Grand Magal pilgrimage to its headquarters in Touba every September.
+The Gran Canaria dahira channels local and diaspora remittances, contributing €25,000 of the €150,000 sent back from Spain in 2024, to maintain community services on the island and support mosque construction and social projects in Senegal.
+Periodic visits from religious teachers reinforce these bonds.